-If you’re reading this review right now, then it’s because you wanna know whether Fix Monthly Income is the real deal or just another lousy SCAM, right?
+If you’re reading this right now, then it’s because you wanna know whether the opportunity is the real deal or just another lousy scam, right?

 So I’m just gonna give it to you straight: It’s as FAKE as a three dollar bill!

 Owner: Some candy-ass!